dehun/site/pages/articles/18_sep_2013-How to win friends and influence people. Livejournal version.md

 ## Conclusion ##
 I am happy with this project.
 It was a good for its time.
 We promoted some livejournals to ~700 active mutual friends in 1-2 months.
+I think that this is good technique overall and will work well on broad set of social platforms.